New solutions to naturally reduce acrylamide

 Frutarom Food Protection Solutions announced the creation of two all-natural, high-antioxidant products for reducing acrylamide.

-Acrylamide is a naturally occurring chemical that has been linked to cancer.
+Acrylamide is a naturally occurring enzyme that has been linked to cancer.
 The chemical forms in certain plant-based food when baked or fried at high temperatures.
 Acrylamides have mostly been found in foods that are rich in carbohydrates and low in protein, such as baked goods.

 The Israeli company has been researching ways to decrease oxidation and extend shelf life with two of their products, INOLENS and SyneROX.
 Both formulas are customized blends of rosemary oil and/or water-soluble extracts in powder and liquid forms.

 Ohad Cohen, manager for Frutarom Food Protection Solutions stated in a press release, that this could be an “all-in-one solution” to reduce acrylamides and oil rancidity while extending shelf life.